odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 Figure 4 shows Egeria's architecture for lineage.
 There are three parts to it:

-* *Lineage capture* - through the [integration daemon](/concepts/integration-daemon) and [Data Engine Proxy](/concepts/data-engine-proxy) servers, metadata about data sources and the surrounding processing is captured and shared through open metadata.
+* *Lineage capture* - through the [integration daemon](/concepts/integration-daemon) servers, metadata about data sources and the surrounding processing is captured and shared through open metadata.
 It is possible that one service is capturing particular types of data sources and another is capturing processes.

 * *Stewardship* - the lineage information from each of the technologies is linked together.
 Where the naming of data sources and processes is consistent, this assembling of the lineage graph is automatic.
 However, experience shows that if it can be different, it will be different.
 Many technologies make their own choices in naming and so governance action services along with human stewardship is required to match and link the graphs together.
 The governance action services run in the [Engine Host](/concepts/engine-host) server.
 They automatically add the relationships between the lineage contributions from each technology that may need to be verified by a human steward.
 The human steward may also manually add relationships where there is no well known pattern that can be encoded in a governance action services.
 Stewardship also involves analysis of the lineage to ensure the digital landscape is operating as it should.